apocalyptech/ft-explorer/README.md

 working, try running it from a commandline/terminal/console, to see if it's printing out any error messages.

-The data from BLCMM 1.0 is bundled with the application, thanks to LightChaosman.
+The data from BLCMM 1.0 (for Borderlands 2) and FilterTool 2.2 (for The Pre-Sequel) is bundled with the application, thanks to LightChaosman.
 There is no need to copy anything over from FilterTool or BLCMM.

 You can add data to the resource library if you want, in the `resources/BL2/dumps` and `resources/TPS/dumps` directories.
 The files must